mrismanaziz/Reforestation/README.md

-## Why do pumpkins sit on people’s porches?

-They have no hands to knock on the door.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.